Hyde Park Picture House: Present day

 In 2016 the cinema was awarded an initial National Lottery grant of £122,000 to explore conservation work and an expansion of the venue.
 It was announced that the money would be used to restore the building, including the terrazzo foyer floor and gas lights; build a cafe/bar so that customers no longer have to queue outside; install disabled toilets and improve accessibility; add a second screen in the basement; and make the cinema's archives available to the public alongside educational workshops, tours and archival screenings.
 Planning permission for the project was approved in June 2018, and a further National Lottery grant of £2.3 million was confirmed in January 2019.
 The work, dubbed the Picture House Project, is costed at £3.6 million and, with additional funding from the Garfield Weston Foundation and Leeds City Council, was scheduled to begin at the end of February 2020.
 The COVID-19 pandemic caused delays to the Picture House Project but, with a £285,600 Capital Kickstart Fund award from the National Lottery Heritage Fund and the UK government's Culture Recovery Fund, an announcement was made in February 2021 that work would commence in April of the same year.
+Over two years later, building work was completed, and the cinema reopened on 30th June 2023.

 The Picture House plays an eclectic programme of films, from arthouse and independent movies to big new releases.
 Along with regular double bills and annual Christmas showings of It's a Wonderful Life, the cinema also hosts "Bring Your Own Baby (BYOB)" events, for children and their parents or carers, featuring lower volumes, subtitles and raised light levels.
-This mixed bill attracts a varied audience of local residents, graduates and students at the cities universities and "not just Guardian readers".
+This mixed bill attracts a varied audience of local residents, graduates and students from the city's universities, and "not just Guardian readers".